Gandalf: Valinor

-In Valinor, Gandalf was called Olórin.
-He was one of the Maiar of Valinor, specifically, one of the people of the Vala Manwë; he was said to be the wisest of the Maiar.
+In Valinor, Gandalf, a Maia, was named Olórin, one of the people of the Vala Manwë, and the wisest of the Maiar.
 He was closely associated with two other Valar: Irmo, in whose gardens he lived, and Nienna, the patron of mercy, who gave him tutelage.
-When the Valar decided to send the order of the Wizards (Istari) across the Great Sea to Middle-earth to counsel and assist all those who opposed Sauron, Olórin was proposed by Manwë.
-Olórin initially begged to be excused, declaring he was too weak and that he feared Sauron, but Manwë replied that that was all the more reason for him to go.
+When the Valar decided to send the Wizards (Istari) across the Great Sea to Middle-earth to assist those who opposed Sauron, Manwë proposed Olórin.
+Olórin initially begged to be excused, declaring he was too weak and feared Sauron; Manwë replied that that was all the more reason for him to go.

-As one of the Maiar, Gandalf was not a mortal Man but an angelic being who had taken human form.
-As one of those spirits, Olórin was in service to the Creator (Eru Ilúvatar) and the Creator's 'Secret Fire'.
-Along with the other Maiar who entered into Middle-earth as the five Wizards, he took on the specific form of an old man as a sign of his humility.
-The role of the wizards was to advise and counsel but never to attempt to match Sauron's strength with their own.
-It might be, too, that the kings and lords of Middle-earth would be more receptive to the advice of a humble old man than a more glorious form giving them direct commands.
+As a Maia, Gandalf was an angelic being in human form, in service to the Creator (Eru Ilúvatar) and the Creator's 'Secret Fire'.
+He took on the specific form of an old man as a sign of his humility.
+His role was to advise but never to attempt to match Sauron's strength.
+It might be, too, that the lords of Middle-earth would be more receptive to the advice of a humble old man.

 Middle-earth

 The wizards arrived in Middle-earth separately, early in the Third Age; Gandalf was the last, landing in the Havens of Mithlond.
 He seemed the oldest and least in stature, but Círdan the Shipwright felt that he was the greatest on their first meeting in the Havens, and gave him Narya, the Ring of Fire.
 Saruman, the chief Wizard, learned of the gift and resented it.
-Gandalf hid the ring well, and it was not widely known until he left with the other ring-bearers at the end of the Third Age that he, and not Círdan, was the holder of the third of the Elven-rings.

-Gandalf's relationship with Saruman, the head of their Order, was strained.
-The Wizards were commanded to aid Men, Elves, and Dwarves, but only through counsel; they were forbidden to use force to dominate them, though Saruman increasingly disregarded this.
+Gandalf hid the ring well.
+His relationship with Saruman was strained.
+The Wizards were forbidden to use force to dominate, though Saruman increasingly disregarded this.